andersonopt/website/content/blog/product-release-notes-4-15-20.md

 * The PDF report will automatically download to your browser once complete.

-## Shapefile Exports
+## Shapefile Exports Updated

 Shapefile exports now include geo analysis constraint map layers as well as more attribute data for parcels and geo analysis hazards.

-* To export a project as a shapefile, click 'menu' on the map toolbar.
+* To export a project as a shapefile, click 'menu' on the map toolbar
 * Select 'Export shapefile'
 * The shapefile will automatically download to your browser once it's completed

 ![](/images/Export_shapefile.png)

+Are there other objects or attributes you'd like to see in the shapefile export?
+Let us know what else would be helpful to add.

 ## Add Parcels by APN/PIN